beeryt/astropy/docs/development/docrules.rst

      InvalidWCSException
          If the WCS information is invalid.

-   This section should be used judiciously, i.e only for errors that are non-obvious or have a large chance of getting raised.
+   This section should be used judiciously, i.e. only for errors that are non-obvious or have a large chance of getting raised.

 8. **See Also**